 - Revenue is growing but cash is unpredictable.

-- The owner wants a 13-week cash forecast.
+- The owner wants a 13-week cash forecast, which you can start from our free 13-week cash flow template.

 - Gross margins vary by product, job, channel, or client.